- The injunctions of morality are valuable to guide one’s actions and settle conflicts with others.

 I argued earlier that our life is a seemingly endless parade of choices.
 Given the exhausting responsibility to choose a thousand times a day, we might be tempted to embrace the dominant pragmatism that seems to guide so many lives today with its resultant valuation of subjective goods and its failures to direct long-term choosing.
 Alternatively, we might be drawn to a more consistent moral system, one built on duties and rules that can be followed reflexively, one chosen by accident of birthplace and parentage and built on authority.
-But either choice involves a forfeiture of responsibility to our own sense of preferential freedom and non-contradiction, for our moral autonomy demands that we be held as the authors of our own behavior, a position enshrined both in custom and law.
+But either choice involves a forfeiture of responsibility to our own duties to morality and non-contradiction, for our autonomy demands that we be held as the authors of our own behavior, a position enshrined both in custom and law.
 Virtue ethics adds even more weight to that responsibility, for it sees momentary choices that we might think disconnected and even random as conducing to a certain kind of character.
 Even innocuous choices that have no moral content lead in time to habits of behavior that impact morality.
 We are always forming, strengthening, or breaking habits: of thought, of choice, and of character.
-We may hope to correctly parse our manifold choices as we grow in experience, facilitating them by developing the habits of mind and character that make choosing easier our choosing true goods, meaning satisfying real needs, as we grow in experience.
+We may hope to correctly parse our manifold choices as we grow in experience, facilitating them by developing the habits of mind and character that make choosing true goods, meaning satisfying real needs, as we grow in experience.
 The proper name for that process is wisdom, a word we rarely have the temerity to use in the froth of contemporary life.
 So we can think of virtue ethics as making a moral life much harder because it adds moral heft to every choice so far as each strengthens moral integrity.
 But that very weight ultimately lightens the load as we intentionally build habits that develop good character.
 That is why the character needs listed above are non-negotiable.
 They are special skills, not applied to any single human need but necessary for the satisfaction of them all.